 The programme shall have a District Coordinating Committee (DCC) responsible for mobilising all implementing sectors and partners involved in the programme such as Health, Education, Social Welfare, Community Development, WFP field officers, Sports and Youth and relevant district-based civil society organisations.
 Every District Coordinator shall be a member of this committee and shall be responsible for providing secretarial services to the DCC.
 According to the findings of the JPGE MTR (2017), the DCCs already exist in the districts and are chaired by the DEM.
 For the sake of programme sustainability, the present proposed programme shall use the DCCs with some modifications of their TORs to allow for inclusiveness.
-Being the coordinating unit, the DEMs office shall be responsible for reporting progress of the programme to the DEC, chaired by the DC, who shall be responsible for reporting progress of the programme to the DEC, chaired by the DC, who shall be reporting to the District Council.
-Thus, the importance of the DEM's office in the programme cannot be overemphasised.
+Being the coordinating unit, the DEMs office shall be responsible for convening DCC meetings to discuss both technical and operational issues regarding the programme.
+Furthermore, the office shall be responsible for reporting progress of the programme to the DEC, chaired by the DC, who shall be reporting to the District Council.
+Thus, the importance of the DEM's office in the proposed programme cannot be overemphasised.